 Number of Marriages

-The Australian population has doubled since the early 1970s but in 2017, there were fewer marriages than in 1970.
+The Australian population has doubled since the early 1970s and even in 2019, there were fewer marriages than in 1970.
 This trend can be attributed to a cultural shift and changing attitudes towards work-life balance, and recently, due to the impact of COVID and associated restrictions.

 Cohabitation Before Marriage